ebobby/about-me/_posts/2023-07-20-My-entrepreneurship-journey.md

 It makes sense, right?
 A lot of products fail not due to their quality, but because they couldn't find a market or because they couldn't reach that market.
-So, the more you produce in the shortest amount of time, the faster you find the one (or few) that will be successful.
+So, the more you produce in the shortest amount of time, the faster you find the one that will be successful.

 But, when I think about that, you must have to make a lot of compromises, right?
 Like building your whole app in a [single file][onefile].
-I don't think that's wrong at all, it suits their purposes and they are clearly doing great.
+I don't think that's wrong at all, it suits their purposes and they are evidently doing great.

 But I am not sure that fits my goals.
-In a hypothetical world if I build a product that actually has a modicum of success that let's me work on it full time I don't want to deal with something that.
+In a hypothetical world if I build a product that actually has a modicum of success I don't want to deal with something like that.
 My "dream" would be to have a great base to keep building a great product.
 With attention to detail.
 A well crafted product.

 The argument could be made that once you have a product with traction you can actually improve it and make it better.
 And it's a good point.
 But I really want